BWindey/nvim-config/README.md

         and in command-mode, or unfocused buffers)
     - One to remove all trailing whitespace on entering command-mode
     - One to turn tabs to spaces for Haskell files
     - One to turn on signcolumn in insert-mode only

 ## Default settings
-These are my highly opiniated vim-settins found in `init.lua`
+These are my highly opinionated vim-settings found in `init.lua`
 - numbers and relative numbers on the side
 - tabs stay as tabs and render as 4 spaces (why would you write a tab explicitly as 4 spaces and take away the freedom of others on how they want to render their tabs?)
 - softwrap disabled, otherwise things get difficult to read.
-You should wrap yourself, and that's also why I use `signcolum` in insert-mode.
+You should wrap yourself, and that's also why I use `colorcolumn` in insert-mode.
 - scrolloff on 2
 - signcolumn shows signs over the numbers, because I want as much horizontal space as I can get (mainly for split views)